lukassakwa/WeatherApp/README.md

 Built With

-    Retrofit 2 - A type-safe HTTP client for Android and Java OpenWeatherMap - Weather API
+    Retrofit 2 - A type-safe HTTP client for Android and Java OkHttp - Factory for calls, which can be used to send HTTP requests and read their responses OpenWeatherMap - Weather API
     Gson - A Java serialization/deserialization library
     Picasso - A powerful image downloading and caching library for Android